mrjohnc/kirigami-cnc/README.md

 The current design is largely inspired by Maslow CNC, an open source CNC router with a design similar to a hanging plotter. https://github.com/MaslowCNC

+The board on which the machine moves is angled so that gravity pushes the cutting tool into the material being cut.

 ## Current status
 ### Done